Data Protection Officer: Claire Mehegan

 - (a) The data subject has given explicit consent.

-- (b) It is necessary to fulfill the obligations of controller or of data subject.
+- (b) It is necessary to fulfil the obligations of controller or of data subject.

 - (c) It is necessary to protect the vital interests of the data subject.

 - (d) Processing is carried out by a foundation or not-for-profit organisation (includes religious, political or philosophical organisations and trade unions)

 - (e) Reasons of public interest in the area of public health

 - (f) Processing is necessary for the purposes of preventive or occupational medicine, for the assessment of the working capacity of the employee, medical diagnosis, the provision of health or social care or treatment